George Hopkinson: Sicily and Italy

-Operation Husky began on the night of 9 July with an airborne assault by the 1st Airlanding Brigade (now commanded by Brigadier Philip Hicks) and the 1st Parachute Brigade of the 1st Airborne Division, and elements of the U.S. 82nd Airborne Division, with both divisions suffering heavy losses in men and equipment as they carried out their objectives.
+Operation Husky began on the night of 9 July with an airborne assault by Hopkinson's old 1st Airlanding Brigade (now commanded by Brigadier Pip Hicks, a First World War veteran, slightly older than "Hoppy") and the 1st Parachute Brigade of the 1st Airborne Division, and elements of the U.S. 82nd Airborne Division, with both divisions suffering heavy losses in men and equipment as they carried out their objectives.
 Due to a number of factors, including poor navigation and the inexperience of the pilots of the transport aircraft, many of the gliders transporting the 1st Airlanding Brigade failed to reach their assigned landing zones.
 One such glider carried Hopkinson and members of his staff; the tow-rope of the glider was detached prematurely and it was forced to ditch in the sea.
 Although uninjured, Hopkinson was forced to wait by the partially submerged glider until daylight, when he was picked up a Royal Navy destroyer.
-After both brigades had accomplished their missions, despite heavy casualties, they were withdrawn to North Africa to recover, and Allied ground forces began to fight through Sicily; fighting there ended on 17 August, and in early September the Allies launched their invasion of Italy itself.
+After both brigades had accomplished their missions, despite sustaining heavy casualties and landing miles from their objectives, they were withdrawn to North Africa to recover, and Allied ground forces began to fight through Sicily; fighting there ended on 17 August, and in early September the Allies launched their invasion of Italy itself.

 On 8 September the 2nd and 4th Parachute Brigades landed in Italy, followed several days later by the remainder of the division landing at the port of Taranto.
 Hopkinson landed with the rest of the division and accepted the surrender of the Italian garrison there, then ordered the division to advance northwards.
 Fighting was fierce against Fallschirmjäger elements of the German 1st Parachute Division, which set up ambushes and roadblocks to deter the division; one such roadblock was set up near the town of Castellaneta.
 On 9 September, the 10th Parachute Battalion assaulted the roadblock, with Hopkinson in close attendance.
 During the fighting, Hopkinson was killed by machine gun fire.
 He was replaced by Brigadier Ernest Down, commander of the 2nd Parachute Brigade.
-Hopkinson was the only British airborne general to be killed during the Second World War.
-He is buried in Bari War Cemetery.
+George "Hoppy" Hopkinson was the only British airborne general to be killed during the Second World War, and is buried in Bari War Cemetery, Italy.